-Olive oil in soap cleans your skin without stripping away the natural oils — so you don’t end up dry and flaky after use.
+Olive oil soap cleans your skin without stripping away the natural oils — so you don’t end up dry and flaky after it’s use.
 Olive oil also allows the skin to sweat and shed cells naturally; commercial soaps that contain synthetic cleaners and fragrances can block your pores and cause irritation.
-Glycerine, a by-product of the soap-making process, is retained in natural olive oil soaps.
-Glycerine is highly moisturizing –it is a humectant which means it absorbs moisture from the air to your skin.
-Commercial soap producers usually remove the glycerine from their soap as the monetary value is higher when sold separately.
+Glycerin, a by product of the soap-making process, is retained in natural olive oil soaps.
+Glycerin is highly moisturizing –it is a humectant which means it absorbs moisture from the air to your skin.
+Commercial soap producers usually remove the glycerin from their soap as the monetary value is higher when sold separately.

 The squalene in olive oil increases your skin’s elasticity, leaving it firmly toned with a bright, youthful glow.